Home

 • Or verbally abuse you.

 Finally, if you don't want to receive any more phone calls from a collector, you don't have to.
-The debt collection protection laws now permit you to use a cessation of communication letter to cut off contact.
+The protection laws now permit you to use a cessation of communication letter to cut off contact.

 Just remember that you will still be held liable for your debts and it's important that you do not ignore your bills.
 Cutting off communication means the only thing you will be aware of is your account being sent to a collection agency.

 There are also new laws that protect you from businesses that claim to help you lower your debts.
-These companies cannot charge you an upfront fee and can only collect money from you if they have done a good job on lowering your debt.
+These companies cannot charge you an upfront fee and can only collect money from you if they have done a good job on lowering your debts.

 This is to protect consumers from companies that take upfront payments and don't deliver the results they initially promised.

-So remember that there are debt laws that protect you from harassment and threats.
+So remember that there are laws that protect you from harassment and threats.
 If you are getting harassed by a collector, you can take legal action against the company.

 Many consumers are unaware that they have these rights and fail to take the necessary legal action.

-Subscribe Now To Receive FREE Debt Elimination And Credit Secret Ebooks!
+Subscribe Today And Receive FREE Debt Elimination And Credit Secret Ebooks!

 E-mail Address